Nazareth (band): Career

 Nazareth announced McCafferty's retirement from the band due to ill health on 28 August 2013, leaving Pete Agnew as the last remaining original member of the band.
 On 22 February 2014, it was announced that Scottish singer Linton Osborne was chosen as McCafferty's replacement, with the former singer's blessing.
 In December 2014, Nazareth announced the cancellation of several shows, and later postponement of their UK tour, due to Osborne contracting a virus that left him unable to perform.
 In a post on his Facebook page 16 January 2015, Osborne announced his departure from the band.

 On 13 February 2015, the band announced that Carl Sentance, formerly of Persian Risk, Geezer Butler Band, and Krokus, was their new lead vocalist.

 In October 2018, the album Tattooed on My Brain, was released via Frontiers Records.
 'The 50th Anniversary Tour' followed, spanning 2018 and 2019, along with German hard rock band Formosa as support.
 Original guitarist Manny Charlton died on 5 July 2022, aged 80.

 On 8 November 2022, Dan McCafferty died at the age of 76, thus leaving bassist Pete Agnew as the last surviving original member.

+In December 2025, Sentance was replaced by the Italian singer Gianni Pontillo.
+Pontillo made his live debut with the band on 26 February 2026.